FreakyF/FreakyF/README.md

 </p>

 <p align="justify">
-  Beyond the world of software development, I am driven by my passion for motorsports, racing, and cars—areas where speed, precision, and performance also matter.
+  Beyond the world of software development, I am driven by my passion for motorsports, racing, and cars - areas where speed, precision, and performance also matter.
 Music fuels my creativity, providing balance and inspiration for my professional life.
 Combining my technical skills with these passions, I bring a unique perspective to every project I undertake.
 </p>

 <h2 align="center"> 🛠️ Skills & Technologies 💻 </h2>